-Given a total budget of $\mathcal{O}(n\log(n))$ layers, we can still gain exponential convergence in $n$ by choosing the parameters in the grid search that lead to the vector with minimal $F_3^A$ (the objective function of $(P_3)$).
-In some cases, such as Theorem \ref{NN_FW_recov_thm}, it is possible to prove probabilistic results where $\rho$ and $\gamma$ are known. $\boxtimes$ \end{remark}
+By increasing the width of the NNs to $\mathcal{O}(N\log(n))$, we can still gain exponential convergence in $n$ by choosing the parameters in the grid search that lead to the vector with minimal $F_3^A$ (the objective function of $(P_3)$).
+In {other} cases, such as Theorem \ref{NN_FW_recov_thm} below, it is possible to prove probabilistic results where $\rho$ and $\gamma$ are known.